lewei50/Solar-PV-Monitoring/HomeAssistant-InfluxDB-Grafana/README.md

 1).
 Set up the meter and upload the data to Home Assistant;
 2).
 Home Assistant calculates the energy_hourly and energy_daily based on uploaded data and store all data in InfluxDB.
 3).
-Call the data on Garafana and present in different data graphs.
-You can use Garafana template (ID: 13295) to display the data.
+Call the data on Grafana and present in different data graphs.
+You can use Grafana template (ID: 13295) to display the data.